fraterenz/Singularity-Tutorial/03-building/README.md

 ---
 # Building a Basic Container

-In this section, we will build a brand new container similar to the lolcow container we've been using in the previous examples.
+In this section, we will build a brand new container similar to the lolcow container we've been using in the previous examples. **NOTE** in order to run the example, you must have `deboostrap` installed.

 To build a singularity container, you must use the `build` command.
 The `build` command installs an OS, sets up your container's environment and installs the apps you need.
 To use the `build` command, we need a definition file.
 A [Singularity definition file](https://sylabs.io/guides/3.5/user-guide/definition_files.html) is a set of instructions telling Singularity what software to install in the container.